The Future of Brno_Architectural

 CLIENT Brno City Authority

-DESIGN TEAM Vittoria Bellassai, Marco D’Ambrogio, Giovanni Carlo Gentili, Valentina Mancini, Giulia Mariotti, Edoardo Nieri, Yunya Tang, Jingshuang (Kyra) Zhao
+DESIGN TEAM Vittoria Bellassai, Andrea Cadioli, Eva Castro, Marco D’Ambrogio, Giovanni Carlo Gentili, Ulla Hell, Holger Kehne, Valentina Mancini, Giulia Mariotti, Edoardo Nieri, Pietro Scarpa, Yunya Tang, Chuan Wang, Jingshuang (Kyra) Zhao

 This sculptural railway station will be the new iconic gate of the city of Brno: its bridge development not only gathers the access to the new high speed line but also enhances the connection to the new neighborhood linking the plaza in front of Mala America and the old city with the site.